gitlabhq/gitlabhq/doc/user/clusters/applications.md

 [Ingress](https://kubernetes.github.io/ingress-nginx/) can provide load balancing, SSL termination, and name-based virtual hosting.
-It acts as a web proxy for your applications and is useful if you want to use [Auto DevOps] or deploy your own web apps.
+It acts as a web proxy for your applications and is useful if you want to use [Auto DevOps](../../topics/autodevops/index.md) or deploy your own web apps.

 NOTE: **Note:**
 The